 Dang, if that transition doesn’t excite you, you might be sicker than I am.
 Read on!

 Like I said, I’ve played this game before.
-I tinkered with the original Super Nintendo release.
+I tinkered with the original Super Nintendo release back when I first stepped into the magical world of emulation.
 I gave the divisive Nintendo DS remake a solid effort.
 I even made a really respectable attempt at completing the gorgeous PSP edition.
 Each time that I reached the third act of the game (the moon), I would lose interest.
 I’d inevitably end up playing a different game for a bit and forgetting about Final Fantasy IV altogether.

 I couldn’t claim to be a fan of classic Japanese role playing games, while continuing to ignore the beloved Super Nintendo Final Fantasy trio.
 So I decided that I would complete this RPG rite of passage.
 I was going to man up and play through Final Fantasy IV, V, and VI this summer.
 And I was going to like it!